GRE Exam Dates: How to Find the Best GRE Date for You, GRE 2020Aishwarya Pandey

 When you should take the GRE is entirely up to you.
 The test results are good for up to five years, so it’s not a good move to take it too early.
 But under most circumstances, most of the students prefer taking it in the last year of undergraduate education.

 If you’re trying to enter grad school in the fall of 2021, you’ll need to take the test as soon as possible.
 But keep in mind that you’ll still need time to study.
-In addition, if you do badly, you may want to re-take the GRE test, which requires a wait of 21 days.
+Also, if you do badly, you may want to re-take the GRE test, which requires a wait of 21 days.
 This can put you in a bind.
 Look at your school’s application deadline, and plan accordingly.

 If you’re planning to enter grad school in the spring of 2022, you have a bit more flexibility.
 One option is to give yourself until the end of the year, so you’ll have as much time as possible to prepare.
 That said, you might want to take the GRE in fall instead of winter.
 This way, you’ll have plenty of time to retake the test if you’re not happy with your score.